tpayne/terraform-examples/samples/AWS/templates/bastionhost/README.md

     ssh <username>@<bastionhost-ip>

 Once logged in then do a curl command against the load balancer IP (obtained above).
-Note, you may need to wait 5 mins or so after running `terraform` for the VMSS systems to get running.
+Note, you may need to wait 5 mins or so after running `terraform` for the ASG systems to get running.

     curl <loadbalancerIP>:80/index.php